Learning Resources: Challenges to the Use of Recommended Learning Resources

 Rationale or purpose of the policy

-This policy is intended to clarify the roles and responsibilities of the Ministry of Education and school districts in cases where concerns arise regarding the use of learning resources.
+This policy is intended to clarify the roles and responsibilities of the Ministry of Education and Child Care and school districts in cases where concerns arise regarding the use of learning resources.

 Under the authority of the School Act (PDF), Section 168 (2) (e):

 168 (2) The minister may make orders for the purpose of carrying out any of the minister's powers, duties or functions under this Act and, without restriction, may make orders…

 (e) governing educational resource materials in support of educational programs